 Kindergarten students visit the library each week for a library lesson.
 We read a wide range of fiction and nonfiction titles, and learn about the difference between these two types of books.
 When we read fiction we are thinking about imagination.
 When reading nonfiction, we are thinking about information.
 We are learning some sign language to help us remember these words as well.
 Kindergartners can expect to read, sing, act out stories and choose a book each time they visit the library.

 Kindergarten students also have collaborative lessons with Mrs. Porier and their classroom teacher in the library, their classroom, or outside!
 Many of our collaborative classes connect to the Kinderwoods program and integrate the new Next Generation Science Standards.
-Our collaborative classes take place about once each month.
+Our collaborative classes take place about twice each month.

 First Grade News:

 First graders are on their way to becoming more independent users of the library.
 They will learn more about how the library is organized and which types of books are found in which sections of the library.
 We will share stories from different areas of the library, tour these areas, and learn a song to help us remember where different types of books can be found.
 Students can make the best book choices for themselves when they are aware of how the library is organized.
 A reminder that student choice is the best motivator for developing a love of reading.
 Rereading old favorites is a great way to build fluency.
 If a book is too challenging for a child to read on their own, they may enjoy looking at the pictures or having it read to them.
 Even after children are reading on their own, keep reading to them.
 A great deal of learning takes place when a child is read to, not to mention the many benefits of spending that cozy time together!

 First grade students will also participate in collaborative lessons throughout the year taught by Mrs. Porier along with the classroom teacher.
 Students will explore families and traditions, hone their writing skills by adding their own words to wordless books, and engage in research as well.